-The structure of Org files (hierarchy and lists) makes it easy to define TODO
+The structure of Org files—hierarchy and lists—makes it easy to

-dependencies.
-Usually, a parent TODO task should not be marked DONE until
+define TODO dependencies.
+Usually, a parent TODO task should not be

-there is a logical sequence to a number of (sub)tasks, so that
+DONE.
+Sometimes there is a logical sequence to (sub)tasks, so that

-cannot be acted upon before all siblings above it are done.
-If you customize
+one subtask cannot be acted upon before all siblings above it have

-from changing state to DONE while they have children that are not DONE.
+state to DONE while they have TODO children that are not DONE.

-will be blocked until all earlier siblings are marked DONE.
-Here is an
+children is blocked until all earlier siblings are marked DONE.
+Here

 * TODO Blocked until (two) is done ** DONE one ** TODO two * Parent :PROPERTIES: :ORDERED: t :END: ** TODO a ** TODO b, needs to wait for (a) ** TODO c, needs to wait for (a) and (b)